shawnsma/Computer_Architecture/README.md

 1. **Cache Simulator (`cachesim.java`)**
    A Java program that simulates cache behavior based on various parameters such as cache size, associativity, and block size.

-2. **Plus/Minus Calculator (`plusminus.c`) & (`plusminus.s`)**
+2. **Plus/Minus Calculator (`plusminus.c` & `plusminus.s`)**
-   A C program and an assembly version that reads player statistics from a file and calculates plus/minus scores, sorting the results.
+   C and assembly programs that read player statistics from a file, calculate plus/minus scores, and sort the results.

-3. **Recursive Function (`recurse.c`) & (`recurse.s`)**
+3. **Recursive Function (`recurse.c` & `recurse.s`)**
-   A C program and an assembly version demonstrating a recursive function implementation.
+   C and assembly programs demonstrating a recursive function implementation.

-4. **Tribonacci Sequence (`tribonacci.c`) & (`tribonacci.s`)**
+4. **Tribonacci Sequence (`tribonacci.c` & `tribonacci.s`)**
-   A C program and an assembly version that generates and prints the Tribonacci sequence up to a specified number of terms.
+   C and assembly programs that generate and print the Tribonacci sequence up to a specified number of terms.

-5. **Cache Simulator (`cpu.circ`)**
+5. **Processor Simulation (`cpu.circ`)**
-   A logisim simulation of a 16-bit, single-cycle MIPS-like processor, with specific focus on creating a functioning RISC architecture that executes a provided instruction set and adheres to defined memory and clocking requirements.
+   A Logisim simulation of the Duke 250/16, a 16-bit, single-cycle MIPS-like processor, designed to implement a functioning RISC architecture that executes a provided instruction set and adheres to defined memory and clocking requirements.